 - Heat a nonstick skillet over medium heat.
 Add your beef patties to the hot skillet.
 Cook until browned on both sides, about 5 minutes per side.
 If you prefer medium and not well done patties, cook for a minute less on each side.
 Remove the cooked patties to a plate and cover with foil to keep warm.
 Leave the fat in the pan.

-- Reduce heat to medium low.
+- Reduce heat to medium.
 Add the mushrooms and onions to the beef fat.
 Cook until softened, about 8 minutes.
 Remove the onions and mushrooms to the plate with the patties.

 - Add butter and flour to the warm pan.
 Whisk together until melted and smooth.
 Cook for 2-3 minutes, whisking constantly.
 Add the beef broth mixture to the flour while whisking constantly to avoid lumps.
 Add salt and pepper to taste.